marjan2k/CSC326/README.md

 # CSC326
-Assignments for CSC326 - Programming Languages
+Assignments and Labs for CSC326 - Programming Languages